Connecting to Oracle Cloud Infrastructure FastConnect

 Rate Limit – This is the speed of your connection in Mbps.
 Enter the same rate or up to the rate you specified in the Oracle console.

 Preferred A-End VLAN – Optionally, specify a VLAN ID for this connection.
-This must be a unique VLAN ID on this port and can range from 2 to 4093.
+This must be a unique VLAN ID on this Port and can range from 2 to 4093.
+If you specify a VLAN ID that is already in use, the system displays the next available VLAN number.
+The VLAN ID must be unique to proceed with the order.
 If you don’t specify a value, Megaport will assign one.

 A summary page appears that includes the monthly cost.
 Click Back to make changes or click Add VXC to move this configuration to your cart.
 Once you have finished this configuration, you can configure additional VXCs or proceed through the checkout process.